Department 13 Patents & Advanced Technology

 - 4 issued patents, 1 pending

 This D2D format is being considered for the 5G standard.
-Unlike centralized D2D (in CP above), decentralized scheduling of D2D links is permitted.
-The advantage is that it eliminates the signaling overhead and delay of centralized D2D control, which are recognised problems in 5G.
+Unlike centralised D2D (in CP above), decentralised scheduling of D2D links is permitted.
+The advantage is that it eliminates the signaling overhead and delay of centralised D2D control, which are recognised problems in 5G.
 The low-latency benefit of this form of D2D makes it attractive for collision avoidance in autonomous navigation, which enables drones to quickly resolve conflicts.
 Like commercial air traffic control, UTM will likely include a system like TCAS.
 In commercial applications, drones can communicate with ground-based sensors that have limited range due to power constraints and terrestrial channel impairments, which would be useful across a broad range of industries.
 One application is 5G smart warehouses for inventory management and environment sensing.

 007: OFDMA Power Efficiency